utdata/rwdir/docs/05-transform.md

 ## Goals for the section

-- Start using Markdown to record our goals, actions and explain our code.
+- Pay more attention to the Markdown to record our goals, actions and explain our code.
+We'll name our code chunks, too.
 - Use the [dplyr]() tools to filter, sort and create new columns of data.

 ## Introducing dplyr